Heat stroke in horses

 - Thermoregulation is the horse’s way of keeping his body’s core temperature at a normal and safe level.
-It’s also the horse’s ability to bring his core body temperature back to normal.
+The horse also can bring his core body temperature back to normal.
 When it’s hot outside, this mechanism is critical!

 Sweat is one way a horse thermoregulates – there are four other ways.